onelogin/onelogin-python-aws-assume-role/README.md

 You can also make it regenerate and update the credentials file by using the `--loop` option to specify the number of iterations, and --time to specify the minutes between iterations.

+You can also make it interactive, with the `-x` or `--interactive`option, and at the end of the iteration, you will be asked if want to generate new credentials for a new user or a new role

 For more info execute:

 ```sh